 - Solid student experience

 - Really helpful customer support and active Facebook group

 The only downside to Thinkific is the lack of customization on the checkout process.
 If there was customization available, I might just move back to Thinkific.

 So what about my courses

 So I guess you want to know where my courses are hosted now?

 The reason is their awesome checkout experience, but if you want even further checkout customization I highly recommend Thrivecart, read my Thrivecart Review here.
 That is where many sales are lost.

-If I had to move online course platform right now I would choose Podia for sure.
+If I had to move my online courses to a new platform, I would choose Podia for sure.
 I just really like their user-interface, super smooth checkout popup and support I’ve received from them as a partner and course creator.

 Update on April 2020: I may just take up on Podia offer on FREE migration as Teachable has announced pricing change and reducing features on their plans.